byterubpay/byterub-site/_posts/2018-05-21-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-05-21.md

 **\<suraeNoether>** 10.
 Churn analysis (ties with 9)
 **\<sarang>** (and with 2)
 **\<sarang>** Having the library will give really useful data into the churn models
 **\<suraeNoether>** 11.
-I have written here "curve optimizations," but I feel like the ones we intend to use should be included in the monero standards... but it could be helpful for other projects for us to make a technical note about them
+I have written here "curve optimizations," but I feel like the ones we intend to use should be included in the byterub standards... but it could be helpful for other projects for us to make a technical note about them
 **\<suraeNoether>** in particular, seeing where we can cram them in elsewhere seems like a good idea
 **\<sarang>** good ideas all around
 **\<suraeNoether>** 12.
 General literature reviews (this is an ongoing thing, but since Sarang and I are constantly reading, we may as well start compiling our thoughts into common documents!).
 This ranges from zero knowledge proofs, to hash-based signatures, to reviews on pairings-based approaches